harshalpatil2012/DevUtils/Redis/Redis.md

 We use an ExchangeFilterFunction to add the specified header to the request.
 This function is applied to the WebClient's request processing pipeline.

-You can call this service method with the header name and value you want to add to your WebClient.
+You can call this service method with the header name and value you want to add to WebClient.

-Here's how you can use this service in your code:
+Here's how you can use this service in code:

 java